dataparallel-swift/swift-to-gpu/README.md

 Note that the transformation is only enabled when compiling with optimisations (release mode).

+## API

+A number of the usual data-parallel array operators are available from the [Prelude.swift](/Sources/swift-to-ptx/Prelude.swift) module.
+It is expected that this will grow (and change) rapidly as the project continues.

 ## Command line options

 There are several command line options that can be used to control the behaviour